Parenchyma in plants is the types of simple permanent tissue that possesses some ideal properties that discriminate it from the other cells.

-There are two types of parenchymatous tissue based on the shape and arrangement:
+There are two types of parenchymatous tissues, depending on the shape and arrangement:

-Oval or loose parenchyma: Here the parenchymatous cells are irregular, oval in shape and having loose arrangement with more intercellular space.
-This kind of parenchyma is present in the inner cortex of stem.
+- Oval or loose parenchyma: Here, the parenchymatous cells appear irregular, loosely arranged, oval-shaped with more intercellular space.
+It is present in the inner cortex of the stem.

-A parenchymatous cell shares many features based on cell morphology and physiology.
+Parenchyma cells share many important features based on their cell morphology and physiology.

-- Shape: The shape is generally polygonal when they lie close to each other and sometimes possess oval or spherical shape.
+- Shape: They exhibit polygonal shape when the cells lie close to each other and sometimes possess oval or spherical shape.

 - Nature: It behaves like a living cell.